Sir John Carmichael

 Sir John Carmichael (died 16 June 1600) was a Scottish soldier, the Keeper of Liddesdale, a diplomat, and owner of Fenton Tower at Kingston, East Lothian.

 Career

 He was the son of John Carmichael and Elizabeth Somerville, a daughter of Hugh Somerville, 5th Lord Somerville.
 The estate and village of Carmichael is in South Lanarkshire.

 He was active in the Marian Civil War, and in September 1571 the Earl of Morton wrote approvingly of an incident where he had chased and fought some horsemen of Queen Mary's side near Edinburgh.

 He was appointed warden of the Scottish West March.

-In 1573 Regent Morton went to Jedburgh to hold justice courts, and he sent Carmichael to arrest Black John Ormeston for his involvement in the murder of Lord Darnley.
+In 1573 Regent Morton went to Jedburgh to hold justice courts, and he sent Carmichael to arrest Black James Ormiston for his involvement in the murder of Lord Darnley.
 In 1574 Carmichael was recommended for a pension from England, given to those of power and influence who could support English interests in Scotland.
 He was said to be "a favourer of the amity, a good executioner, and in favour with the Regent."